NexusMutual/docs/docs/overview/resources/resources.md

 ---
-sidebar_label: Resources
-sidebar_position: 5.5
+sidebar_position: 4.9
 ---

 # Resources

-In this section, you will find the [FAQ](/overview/resources/faq) and the [Audits and Security](/overview/resources/audits-and-security) sections.
+In this section, you will find the [FAQ](/resources/faq) and the [Audits and Security](/resources/audits-and-security) sections.